balakreshnan/mlops/batchscorePRS.md

 os.makedirs(result_folder, exist_ok=True)
 ```

-Set the Cluster that the model will be scored.
+Set the Cluster that the model will be used for scoring.
+Create a new cluster or else use an existing cluster.

 ```
 from azureml.core.compute import ComputeTarget, AmlCompute from azureml.core.compute_target import ComputeTargetException

 # Choose a name for your CPU cluster
-cpu_cluster_name = "touringcluster"
+cpu_cluster_name = "testcluster"

 # Verify that cluster does not exist already
 try: